takkun-mint/FallGuysTools/README.md

 <details>
     <summary>Details</summary>

+  ○ `2024.11.0.1 (21/11/2024 update)` <br>
+  ・ The settings screen has been revamped!
+More detailed settings are now available! <br>
+  ・ Due to the overall renovation of the settings screen, all items set by the users themselves have been returned to their default values.... <br>
+  ・ New feature “RTA Mode”!
+Choose your favorite theme from various subjects and challenge the record!
+The new themes will be added as needed! <br>
+  ・ The overall program was renovated. <br>
+  ・ You can now specify whether to use the Creative API as CloudSeeker, DB, or both. <br>
+  ・ Various sound effects can now be adjusted for each element. <br>
+  ・ New game rule added in Explore mode: “Adopt a creator-specified qualify rate” is now supported. <br>
+  ・ When the Tools was launched, the API communication was duplicated when creative rounds were played consecutively, so communication with the API is no longer performed for rounds that have already been completed. <br>
+  ・ In accordance with the specification change of the game rules, the time limit and qualify rate are no longer displayed when a user is designated in a creative version mismatch state. <br>
+  ・ Fixed a problem in which the time in LAP2 was the same as the time at the finish line in rounds that lapped the same course. <br>
+  ・ Fixed a problem in which completely unrelated internal values were displayed in rounds where the time between each point was displayed. <br>
+  ・ Regarding the Discord linkage function, the number of rounds displayed in the waiting time of each round was sometimes out of sync. <br>
+  ・ Fixed a problem that prevented mutual conversion of date-type variables and string variables in certain languages. <br>
+  ・ Coordinates related to external display have been adjusted. <br>
+  ・ Overall, we have made the process more spacious and lightweight. <br>

   ○ `2024.10.20 (14/10/2024 update)` <br>
   ・ Discord integration has been implemented!
 Now you can share your progress by automatically updating your own activity as Fall Guys progresses! <br>